JonSchwartzDev/i-ching-mithril/README.md

 size.

-The web app works well on phones, tablets and PC browser, with great, snappy interactions because the data is all local in the SPA. *Total* size in less than 250kb: 119kb of images, 46 kb of mithril.js library (a less-known but smaller, faster alternative to Angular or React or Vue), and 50kb of JS and CSS (which is mainly the data for the book).
+The web app works well on phones, tablets and PC browser, with great, snappy interactions because the data is all local in the SPA. *Total* size in less than 220kb:

+- 119kb of images,
+- 46 kb of mithril.js library (a less-known but smaller, faster alternative to Angular or React or Vue)
+- 50kb of JS and CSS (which is mainly the data for the book)

 It's hosted and running at http://iching.blackoak.io